-This market panic has taught or reminded investors of many important lessons, including the importance of diversification, investing only in companies whose business you can understand, and that "cash ain't trash" after all.
+The panic-filled market of the past year taught or reminded investors of many important lessons, including the importance of diversification, investing only in companies whose business you can understand, and that "cash ain't trash" after all.

 Another lesson that must be heeded is that "bottom up" research is a downright dangerous way to invest.
 To review, "bottom up" research looks at businesses first and de-emphasizes macroeconomic factors.
 If this market has taught us anything, however, it's that ignoring the economy can have dire consequences.